THE BIRTH & DEATH OF THE ISRAELI REPUBLIC

 deny the validity of the secular state - not that they aren’t capable of arguing the life out of a religious state

 with which they wouldn’t agree based on one rabbi’s viewpoint or another.
-The view that the written Law supercedes
+The view that the written Law supersedes

 rabbinic law or the mythological oral one upon which the rabbis based their laws is simply considered heresy.
 Talk about